SCOPE OF THIS CHAPTER

 - In situations where medical cover is required at short notice, it is suggested that private insurance cover is taken out;

-- The insurance referred to above in Medical Treatment during visits to EEC Countries only covers a child for medical treatment and not for loss of luggage, cover for cancellation of the holiday etc. Therefore a private insurance policy is needed for a child travelling abroad.
+- The insurance referred to above in the EU, Norway, Iceland, Liechtenstein or Switzerland only covers a child for medical treatment and not for loss of luggage, cover for cancellation of the holiday etc. Therefore a private insurance policy is needed for a child travelling abroad.

 2.5.
 Obtaining a Passport

-- The United Kingdom Passport Agency provides Guidance for Social Workers seeking to obtain a passport for a Looked After Child;
+- The United Kingdom Passport Agency provides Guidance for Social Workers seeking to obtain a Passports for Children in Care;

 - If Children's Services have previously applied for a passport on the child's behalf and are applying for a renewal or extension, a letter outlining the circumstances mentioned above stating that these have not changed is sufficient.
 In these circumstances there is no need to complete the application form.
 This should be signed by the Designated Manager (Passports);

 - Where there is a proposal for a child to go on holiday abroad and the child does not currently hold a valid passport, the request to the Designated Manager (Passports) in relation to the holiday should include a written request for the authority to obtain a passport for the child;